M6D6M6A/PY_FANCY_MS_DOCS/README.md

 ### Planned Features
 ###### Important for me
+- [ ] Port for all Microsoft Word Document Types

 - [ ] Editing the Format in Python
 - [ ] Clone / Add Sheets
 - [ ] Clone / Add / Create Tables